Most Asked Questions about Uluru

 alt

-To gain a deeper understanding of the history, culture, and geology of this remarkable place, you can join one of the guided tours.
+To gain a deeper understanding of the history, culture, and geology of this remarkable place, you can join one of the many guided tours.
 The benefit of joining a small group tour is that they’re personalised.
 Meaning you’ll have access to an expert guide who will tell you all you need to know about Uluru.

 Joining a guided tour - Guided tours provide pick-up and drop-off to your hotel or campground.
 Another great thing about joining a guided tour is that you’ll learn more about the history, culture, and landscape thanks to an expert guide.

 Uluru Hop On Hop Off Shuttle - Choose from a one-day, two-day, or three-day pass and hop on and off the bus as much as you like from sunrise to sunset.
-This shuttle bus travels between the Resort and the National Park and stops at the Cultural Centre, Uluru sunrise and sunset lookouts, Kata Tjuta lookout, Walpa Gorge, and Valley of the Winds.
-Pick-ups and drop-offs are also included.
+This shuttle bus travels between the resort and the national park, stopping at the Cultural Centre, Uluru sunrise and sunset lookouts, Kata Tjuṯa lookout, Walpa Gorge, and Valley of the Winds.
+Pick-ups and drop-offs are also included.You must pre-book to utitlise this service.

 Coach/Bus Services - If you’re looking to travel further out to discover more of the Red Centre, luxury air-conditioned coach and bus services run between Ayers Rock Resort, Kings Canyon, and Alice Springs.
 Your drive/guide will provide comprehensive commentary as you pass through the rugged scenery of the outback.